nkrusch/fi-news-corpus/docs/index.md

 # create a list to hold data
 articles = []

-# iterate each csv file
+# iterate over each csv file
 for f in all_files:

     rows = 0